-7. Fair Reflection of Presidential Preference

-- a.
-Presidential Primary Proportional Representation Plan (Rule 14.A, Rule 14.B & Rule 14.D) - The Wisconsin presidential primary election is a "binding" primary.
+- 7. Fair Reflection of Presidential Preference - a.
+Presidential Primary Proportional Representation Plan (Rule 14.A, Rule 14.B & Rule 14.D) - (1) The Wisconsin presidential primary election is a "binding" primary.
 Accordingly, delegate and alternate positions shall be allocated so as to fairly reflect the expressed presidential (or uncommitted) preference of the primary voters in each district.
-The National Convention delegates and alternates selected at the district level shall be allocated in

-- proportion to the percentage of the primary vote won in that district by each preference, except that preferences falling below a 15% threshold shall not be awarded any delegates or alternates. - 2) Within a district, if no presidential preference reaches a 15% threshold, the threshold shall be half the percentage of the vote received in that district by the front-runner.
+The National Convention delegates and alternates selected at the district level shall be allocated in proportion to the percentage of the primary vote won in that district by each preference, except that preferences falling below a 15% threshold shall not be awarded any delegates or alternates. - (2) Within a district, if no presidential preference reaches a 15% threshold, the threshold shall be half the percentage of the vote received in that district by the front-runner.
 (Rule 14.F) - 8.
-Equal Division of District-Level Delegates and Alternates - a.
-To ensure the district-level delegates are equally divided between men and women (determined by gender self-identification) the gender advantage of delegate positions within each district will be designated by presidential preference beginning with the highest vote-getting presidential preference.
-This assignment of gender advantage to delegate positions will continue with the next highest vote-getting preferences in descending order, with gender advantage assigned as either male or female alternating by gender as mathematically practicable, until the gender advantage of each position has been assigned.
-In the case of non-binary gender delegates, they may be elected to any position, regardless of pre-designated advantage, provided they have received more votes than the person who would otherwise be elected to such position.
-A gender non-binary candidate so elected shall not be counted in either the male or female category.
+Equal Division of District-Level Delegates - a.
+To ensure the district-level binary-gendered delegates are equally divided between men and women (determined by gender self-identification) the gender of the first binary delegate elected in each district will be designated.
+At the time of election of delegates in the district, the binary gender advantage will alternate as delegate positions are filled and the alternation shall continue across presidential preferences in order of vote-getting preference.
+In the case of non-binary gender delegates, they shall not be counted in either the male or female category, but do count towards the total delegate allotment.
 (Rule 6.C., Rule 6.C.1 & Reg.
 4.10) - b.
+In districts with an odd number of delegates, the first binary-gendered delegate selected for the winning presidential preference must be of the same gender as the advantaged gender in that district.
+Following that determination, the allocation will continue alternating by gender for the winning presidential preference and any subsequent preferences.
+In districts with an even number of delegates, the winning presidential preference will be the first delegate assigned and the state party will designate the first binary-gendered delegate to be allocated.
+Following that determination, the allocation will continue alternating by gender for the winning presidential preference and any subsequent preferences, as mathematically practicable.
+Should a gender non-binary delegate attain more votes than a gender binary candidate that would otherwise be entitled to a delegate position, the gender non-binary delegate will be elected a delegate and shall not be counted as either male or female for equal division purposes but would count towards the total delegate allotment.

-After the delegates are selected, the alternates will be awarded, using the same process described above. - 9.
-The State Democratic Chair shall certify in writing to the Secretary of the Democratic National Committee (DNC) the election of the state's district-level delegates and alternates to the Democratic National Convention within 10 days after their election.
+9. The State Democratic Chair shall certify in writing to the Secretary of the Democratic National Committee (DNC) the election of the state's district-level delegates to the Democratic National Convention within ten (10) days after their election.
 (Rule 8.C & Call IV.A)